Caregiver Experience: What to Look for When Hiring

 To prepare for situations like these, a caregiver must understand how to problem solve and handle tough scenarios in the most appropriate ways possible.
 These skills are difficult to gauge based solely on a resume, so it’s helpful to ask candidates to describe previous scenarios where they had to think on their feet.

-• Candidate explains past experiences dealing with emergent situations.
+• Past experiences dealing with emergent situations

 4. Ability to Work Well on a Team